 - Assemble the two pieces for both pattern piece A and B by taping them together where indicated.

 - Pin the paper pattern pieces onto the felt fabric and trace around the shapes.

 - Following the cut list, cut out all pieces.

 TIP: The rectangle chain link pieces can be cut using the pattern pieces or by using the measurements, a ruler, and a rotary cutter.
-I recommend cutting two layers (color 1 and color 2) at the same time and stacking the pieces together.
+I recommend cutting two layers (outer color and inner color) at the same time and stacking the pieces together.

 How to Use the Free .SVG Sewing Pattern Files

 The .SVG pattern file can be used in Cricut Design Space or another cutting machine software.

 - Download, then import the .SVG file into your cutting machine software.

 - Follow the setup instructions for cutting the type of fabric you have chosen for the Chain Snake Plush provided in your software.